Draco-Cheng/mono-repo-demo/apps/frontend/README.md

 # Frontend (Next.js) – Nx Monorepo Example

 This is the frontend application for the Nx monorepo, built with [Next.js](https://nextjs.org/) and TypeScript.
-It demonstrates integration with a FastAPI backend and uses modern best practices for monorepo development with comprehensive testing setup.
+It demonstrates integration with a FastAPI backend and uses modern best practices for monorepo development with comprehensive testing setup, supporting AI Agents, MCP, SchadCn, and V0 from Vervel.

 ---